lmartinezsch/nestjs-users/README.md

 ## Description

-this repository is a challenge made for The Lucky APP
+This repository is a challenge made for The Lucky APP

 ## Getting started